shawmoonazad/shawmoonazad.github.io/README.md

-# Researcher @ Machine Learning|Quantum Computing
+# Researcher @ NSU Opticslab

 ## About me
 I graduated with *manga cum laude* honors from North South University with a Bachelor of Science in Computer Science and Engineering.
 At the same organization, I work as a Graduate Teaching Assistant as well.
 In addition, I work as a research assistant for [DR. MAHDY RAHMAN CHOWDHURY](http://ece.northsouth.edu/people/mahdy-rahman-chowdhury/), where I actively work on projects related to applied machine learning and quantum computing, specifically in the areas of quantum key distribution and quantum machine learning.

+## Research Interest
-#### Research Interest: Applied Machine Learning, Natural Language Processing, Computer Vision, Quantum Computing
+#### Applied Machine Learning, Natural Language Processing, Computer Vision, Quantum Computing

 ## Education
-- B.S., Computer Science and Engineering,
-- North South Unversity, Bangladesh (_August 2023_)
+- B.S., Computer Science and Engineering | North South Unversity, Bangladesh | (_August 2023_)
 - CGPA: 3.74/4.00 (**93.5% Marks**)
 - Honours: *magna cum laude* distinction